Sociology, Social Policy, Social Work

 Students attend classes at both universities.
 Seminars are also regularly held by researchers from Eastern European countries.
 The languages of instruction are German, French and English.
 The syllabus consists of lectures on contemporary history, cultural studies (Slavic studies and cultural philosophy), political science and social anthropology.
-The focus is on the 20th century and on current issues.
-Students learn at least one of the region's languaes during their course of study.
+The focus is on the 20th centuryand on current issues.
+Students learn at least one of the region's languages during their course of study.

 The Interfaculty Institute for Central and Eastern Europe at the University of Fribourg has numerous contacts to lecturers and researchers from the region.
 The Institute's research projects and mandates give students ample opportunity to put what they have learned into practice.

 If you are interested in teaching psychology and education in academic upper secondary schools, this master programme will enable you to present an overall view of both these disciplines and their specific features.
 In doing so, you will be helping the pupils to choose a line of study, and also to gain a better understanding of how the individual functions as a child, as a teenager, and as an adult, and the risks associated with these periods of life.

 The course, which is divided equally between classes and seminars on psychology and teaching in educational sciences, will allow you to broaden the knowledge you acquired during your bachelor's degree.
 You can choose this programme either as a minor or major.
 Moreover, you can take the course in French, in German or bilingually, which will considerably strengthen your employability.

 If you have only studied one of these disciplines at the bachelor level, you will need to do a pre-master's course to catch up the required level in the other teaching subject.